Heated clothing: Electrical

 Heated clothing has tiny wires sewn into a layer of the fabric.
 These tiny wires are typically made of carbon fiber or a metal composite, like nickel-chromium, that performs well under repeated heating and cooling cycles.
 These wires are known as the heating element.
-Heated clothing designed for use on vehicles such as motorbikes or snowmobiling typically use a 12-volt electric current, the standard voltage on motorsport and powersport batteries.
+Heated clothing designed for use on vehicles such as motorbikes or snowmobiling typically use a 12 volt DC electrical supply, the standard EMF ('voltage') on motorsport and powersport batteries.
 While a single heated garment, such as heated gloves, will not usually adversely affect the charge on the battery, riders have to be careful about attaching several heated garments because the battery may not be able to handle the load.
 The heated garments are usually attached directly onto the battery of the bike.
 Some heated garments have cigarette lighter plugs.
 While the least expensive models can only be turned on or off, more expensive models sometimes provide a heating level control.

 For downhill skiing or winter biking, rechargeable nickel metal or lithium batteries are generally used.

 The most reliable systems have technologies that have redundancy in case of a heating element breakage.

 The controller and battery in some models can be detached so that the garment can be worn as a regular garment.